hrithika-M/LLM-chatbot-hub/README.md

 # LLM-Chatbot-Hub Web Interface

-This project is a lightweight demonstration of integrating frontend design with backend logic using multiple programming languages — **HTML, CSS, JavaScript, Python, and Java**.
-It features basic chatbot interactions, static webpage templates, and algorithmic code snippets.
+This project is a College Recommendation System developed as part of an academic assignment at C.R.
+Rao Advanced Institute of Mathematics, Statistics and Computer Science (AIMSCS).
+It is a multi-language web application that combines a user-friendly chatbot interface (built using HTML and JavaScript) with backend logic written in Python and Java.
+The system is designed to interact with users and guide them in selecting suitable colleges based on their preferences and input.
+It demonstrates integration across frontend and backend technologies, offering both interactivity and intelligent decision-making capabilities.

 ---